Introduction

 operations in a try-catch block in the composable

-and then surfacing any errors through a reactive error object allows the component to remain clean and focused on its own concerns - which is presenting data and handling user interaction.
+and surfacing errors through a reactive error object keeps the component clean and focused on its core responsibilities - presenting data and handling user interaction.

 This approach promotes separation of concerns

-This pattern is a powerful way to handle errors in composables.
-By centralizing and encapsulating the error-handling logic in the composable, you can create components that are cleaner, easier to read, and more maintainable.
+This pattern offers a robust approach to error handling in composables.
+By centralizing error-handling logic in the composable, you create components that maintain clarity, readability, and maintainability.